More Cardholders Asking For, Getting Better Terms From Credit Card Issuers

 In fact, in this past year, issuers were increasingly more likely to waive a fee altogether (though usually just temporarily, like for one year) than simply offer to reduce it.

-- 18% asked and had their annual fee reduced, down from 24% the year before.
+- 18% asked and had their annual fee reduced, up from 17% the year before.

 That’s good news for cardholders, and yet another reason to make the call.